Freight Shipping from Dallas to Charlotte

 How much does it cost to ship freight from Dallas to Charlotte?

-Full truckload (FTL) rates from Dallas, TX to Charlotte, NC currently range from $2,595-$3,199 for a standard dry van load over the 1,207-mile route.
+Full truckload (FTL) rates from Dallas, TX to Charlotte, NC currently range $2,595-$3,199 (roughly $2.17-$2.68 per mile over 1,207 miles).
 LTL shipments typically cost $864-$1,426 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Dallas to Charlotte?